edgar-b/Wackelturm/english/README.md

 Box
 ---

 220 g/m² paper is perfectly fine for the housing, heavier paper is harder to print and fold.
-Die templates are sized DIN A2, available paper is often sized a bit greater, so make sure not to make the template fit on the page but keep it at 100% size.
+The templates are sized DIN A2, available paper is often sized a bit greater, so make sure not to make the template fit on the page but keep it at 100% size.

 Attention: although i made a laser cut template for the box, i haven't tested it yet.
 Use with caution.